 How to Store Pesto?

-The same can be said for homemade pesto sauce, just stick it in the fridge!
-Always keep the lid tightly closed after every use to reduce oxidation and minimize air exposure.
+For homemade pesto, its place is in the fridge.
+And again, always keep the pesto tightly closed after every use to reduce oxidation and minimize air exposure.

 Can You Freeze Pesto?